-It's time for another Secret Recipe Club (SRC) recipe.
-In case you're new to this, here's how it works.
+I developed this recipe as part of the Secret Recipe Club (SRC).
+Here's how it works.
 Each of the food bloggers participating in the SRC is secretly assigned another food blog.
 The assignment is to choose a recipe from that blog, make the recipe (or an adaptation of it) and feature it in a post.
 The blog matches are a secret to the other blogger until reveal day.
-That day is today!
-Make sure you read to the end of this post for links to the other participants and their recipes.
-Someone will be blogging about one of my recipes, but I don't know who.
+You'll find links to the other participants and their recipes at the end of this post.
+Someone blogged about one of my recipes, too.

 I love the simplicity of Jane's recipe and only made minor tweaks.
-I substituted whole grain bread for white and used 2% milk in place of whole milk--makes it a wee bit healthier.
+I substituted whole grain bread for white and used 2% milk in place of whole milk.
 I also added a whole grain streusel topping for some extra crunch and flavor.
 It is so easy to make, and it totally passes the yummy test.
 So good!

 Step 1.
 Assemble the ingredients: whole grain baguette (or similar bakery bread loaf), eggs, 2% milk, vanilla, brown sugar, cinnamon blueberries (fresh or frozen), whole wheat pastry flour, old fashioned rolled oats, butter, pecans (optional)